XueshunLin/Tensorflow-Multi-Variate-Time-Series-Analysis/README.md

 ### Benchmarks and Metrics

 The forecasting models were evaluated on unseen test data using metrics such as MAE, MSE, RMSE, and MAPE.

+## Technical report
+For details of the design, please check the technical report.